Rumpunzel/rpg-thingy/rules/talents/fight.md

 ### Riposte

-When successfully defending with Fight and Intuition, may also inflict Stress equal to the number of excess successes in addition to damaging Morale.
+When successfully defending with Fight and Intuition, may also inflict stress equal to the margin of effort in addition to damaging morale.

 ### Uncanny Dodge

-Once per Fight conflict, you may suffer a minor Condition instead of resolving a defense test.
+During Fight conflicts, you may spend **1** Favor to suffer a **1** physical or mental stress (your choice) instead of resolving a defense test.